 Over the past 30 years, France has been under constant pressure to adapt.
-The failure of successive governments to address key challenges has given rise to a sense among the French that they are constantly asked to accept change, while in reality adaptations have been limited and gradual.
+Despite recurrent - if limited - reforms introduced by various governments, a failure to address key challenges has given rise to a sense among the French that they are constantly asked to accept change, while in reality adaptations have been limited and gradual.
 Over the past 10 years, the situation has deteriorated, requiring change on many fronts: competitiveness, the role of the state, administrative structures, social dialogue and public finance.
-Voters have been disillusioned both by President Sarkozy's (2007-2012) hasty, top-down and zigzag method of reform and President Hollande's (since 2012) early delusions about the state of the nation, followed by messy and badly understood measures.
+Voters have been disillusioned both by President Sarkozy's (2007-2012) hasty, top-down, zigzag method of reform and President Hollande's (2012-2017) early delusions about the state of the nation, followed by messy and poorly understood measures.